Sciss/ScalaColliderSwing/README.md

     fun.waveform(dur)           // record and plot graph function for duration in seconds
 ```

 Experimental support for JFreeChart is added (app sub-project only).
-Extensions are imported with `import de.sciss.synth.swing.Plotting`.
+Extensions are imported with `import de.sciss.synth.swing.Plotting.Implicits._`.

 ```scala